Monday, September 20, 1976

 Tuesday, October 5, 1976

-When I got back to the house Mom had almost finished the whole sweater.
-It is made out of really thick yarn so it isn’t taking her long to make it.
-It’s not something I would have picked out, but I wasn’t about to tell Mom that.
+When I got back to the house, Mom had almost finished the whole sweater.
+It is made from really thick yarn, so it isn’t taking her long to make.
+The pattern and the color of the yearn is not something I would have picked out in a million years!
+But I wasn’t about to tell Mom that.

 Wednesday, October 6, 1976

 I have the day off from work today.
-When it was time for Elisabeth to get off from school, I asked Mom if I could pick her up.
-I told mom since I had the day off I wouldn’t mind watching her.
+When it was time for Elisabeth to get out of school, I asked Mom if I could pick her up.
+I told Mom that since I had the day off, I wouldn’t mind watching her.
 Elisabeth was glad when she found out that she didn’t have to go to daycare today.

 Leave a Reply